virtualdataset/metagen-docs/src/intro/why_virtdata.md

 ### In Summary

 It is possible to have realistic samples, statistical shaping, high throughput, immediately adaptivity, and repeatability at the same time.

-These are the essential goals of the virtual dataset projects.
+The examples above are only the tip of the iceberg in terms of what is possible.
+We simply do not have great tools for experimentation.
+Virtual DataSet aims to make it easier to explore and use new dataset simulation methods.